Home » PowerShell Tips » PowerShell – Convert Decimal to Hex

 PS C:\>

-In the above PowerShell script, 1023 decimal number converted to base 16 3FF
+In the above PowerShell script, the 1023 decimal number is converted to base 16 3FF.

-PowerShell Tip: How to use multiline command in PowerShell!
+PowerShell Tip: How to use multiline commands in PowerShell!

 PowerShell – Convert Decimal to Hex using .Net String